Waterloo Courier Article by Kristin Guess

-With large-scale custom fabrication capabilities, GMT is currently able to accept additional volume in its three large Waverly facilities.
+With large-scale custom parts capabilities, GMT is currently able to accept additional volume in its three large Waverly facilities.
 The company has nearly 180 employers, and nearly half of them are cross-trained to operate different machinery.
-GMT’s operation focuses on engineering, iron machining, steel fabrication and assembly with presses and shears up to 600 tons, 30-ton crane capacity and sophisticated welding systems.
+GMT’s operation focuses on engineering, iron machining, steel parts and assembly with presses and shears up to 600 tons, 30-ton crane capacity and sophisticated parts systems.

 CEO Steve Snedegar said GMT is committed to serving its community as well as other industries that have not been deemed essential and were forced to temporarily close.

 “We’re bracing for that.
 We want to help where we can.
 I think it’s responsible to prepare for that scenario,” he said.

 For businesses needing any custom equipment or those that are changing their operations to make critical supplies, Snedegar said GMT is prepared to launch alternate manufacturing methods during this difficult time.